 - In the Select Template ► Basic Information section, click Security App Hosting.
 The Security App Hosting template page displays.

 - Enter a name for the template in the Template Name field.
 Make it as descriptive as possible.
-The name can be up to 128 characters and can contain only alphanumeric characters.

 - NAT – Click On to enable network address translation (NAT), or Off to disable it.
 By default, NAT is on.